ELITES ULTIMATE COACHES

 NCCP Competition-Introduction Certified / Competition-Development Trained

 Rob has coached in the Toronto Elites Ultimate system since 2014, including coaching Toro Open to CUC gold and bronze medals.
-He is an NCCP-certified coach in ultimate and alpine skiing and has coached internationally with Canada U20 Open as Head Coach in 2024 and Assistant Coach in 2022.
+He is an NCCP-certified coach in ultimate and alpine skiing and has coached internationally with Canada assistant coach in 2024 and Assistant Coach in 2022.
 Rob also brings a long history of grassroots coaching through work with Toronto Ultimate Club U19 programs, Toronto District School Board elementary ultimate, and international playing experience at PAUC and WMUCC.

 • Elites Ultimate Coaches, Evan Phillips, Toronto Youth Ultimate